A National Plan to Address Opioid Misuse

 With more than 130 deaths each day, a person’s lifetime risk of death from an accidental opioid overdose is greater than the odds of dying in a car crash.

-The National Safety Council is tackling the crisis head on with its new, comprehensive plan to address opioid misuse and save lives.
-In collaboration with dozens of partner organizations, NSC is offering a roadmap any presidential candidate can adopt to ensure opioid misuse in the U.S. is addressed thoroughly, thoughtfully and effectively.
+The National Safety Council is tackling the crisis head on with a comprehensive plan to address opioid misuse and save lives.
+In collaboration with dozens of partner organizations, NSC is offering a roadmap President Biden can adopt to ensure opioid misuse in the U.S. is addressed thoroughly, thoughtfully and effectively.

 The NSC plan is unique in that it offers solutions for the entire lifecycle of addiction, from prevention to recovery.
 Its strategies engage several stakeholders, including prescribers, employers, insurers, law enforcement and first responders.
 The plan also tackles treatment, recovery and ending the stigma of substance use disorders.